arnaldpuy/uncertainy_irrigation_modelling/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14710666.svg)](https://doi.org/10.5281/zenodo.14710666)

-# Uncertainty grows as irrigation modelling advances
+# Uncertainty in global irrigation withdrawals persists after 50 years of research

-[Arnald Puy](https://www.arnaldpuy.com/), Nanxin Wei, Carmen Aguiló, Seth N. Linga
+[Arnald Puy](https://www.arnaldpuy.com/), Carmen Aguiló, Seth N. Linga, Naomi Clarke, Nanxin Wei

-This study compiles the estimations of irrigation water withdrawals done between 1970 and 2024 and analyzes the spread of the uncertainty.
+This study compiles the estimations of irrigation water withdrawals produced between 1970 and 2024 and analyzes the spread of the uncertainty to see if it has increased or decreased over time.

 ## Abstract